Empowering Global Healthcare

 Global Ultrasound Institute is proud to work with top universities, institutions and medical facilities across the United States and around the world

-Meet GUSI's Eastern African Team
+Meet GUSI's Kenya Team

 The GUSI Eastern Africa team is dedicated to improving healthcare delivery through ultrasound education.
 We work closely with local and regional partners to deliver contextually relevant training, equipping frontline clinicians with the skills they need to make confident, accurate diagnoses across diverse healthcare settings.